 On May 21, 2021, the Financial Stability and Development Committee of the State Council in China proposed to "crack down on Bitcoin mining and trading."
 However, it was not until September 15, 2021, as described below, that all digital asset transactions were banned in China.
-In May 2021, local governments began to issue corresponding measures in succession to respond to the central government, including Xinjiang Changji Hui Autonomous Prefecture Development and Reform Commission issuing a notice on the immediate shutdown of enterprises engaged in cryptocurrency mining on June 9, 2021.
+In May 2021, local governments began to issue corresponding measures in succession to respond to the central government, including the Xinjiang Changji Hui Autonomous Prefecture Development and Reform Commission issuing a notice on the immediate shutdown of enterprises engaged in cryptocurrency mining on June 9, 2021.
 On June 18, 2021, according to the public media report - Sichuan Provincial Development and Reform Commission and Sichuan Energy Bureau issued a notice on the shutdown of cryptocurrency mining projects with the deadline of June 25, 2021.
-On September 3, 2021, the newly issued Notification of Overhauling the Mining Activity of Cryptocurrency (or the Notification No. 1283) banned all new cryptocurrency operations in China and set forth penalties on a going forward basis for all of the PRC.
+On September 3, 2021, the newly issued Notification of Overhauling the Mining Activity of Cryptocurrency (the "Notification No. 1283") banned all new cryptocurrency operations in China and set forth penalties on a going forward basis for all of the PRC.
 On September 15, 2021, the People's Bank of China, the Office of the Central Cyberspace Affairs Commission, the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Industry and Information Technology, the Ministry of Public Security, the State Administration for Market Regulation, the China Banking and Insurance Regulatory Commission, the China Securities Regulatory Commission, and the State Administration of Foreign Exchange jointly issued the Circular on Further Preventing and Disposing of Risks in Virtual Currency Trading and Speculation (Yin Fa [2021] No.237), which clarified that virtual currency-related business activities in China and the provision of services by an overseas virtual currency exchange to a Chinese resident via the Internet will be considered as illegal financial activities.

 In consideration of the PRC government's attitude and our intentional business plan, we will not conduct any cryptocurrency mining operations or cryptocurrency trading operations in mainland PRC.
 We do not have any mining operation in the PRC and have halted all mining machine custody business in China in April 2021.
-While we do not believe the PRC governmental authorities will seek to impose retroactive fines, penalties or sanctions, there can be no assurance they may not seek to do so.
-Any such regulations, if implemented, will cause us to incur additional compliance costs and have a material adverse effect on our future business operations.
+Such restrictions may adversely affect us, as the large-scale use of digital assets as a means of exchange is presently confined to certain regions globally.
+Ongoing and future regulatory actions may impact our ability to continue to operate, and such actions could affect our ability to continue as a going concern or to pursue our business strategy at all, which could have a material adverse effect on our business, prospects or operations.
+Additionally, while we do not believe the PRC governmental authorities will seek to impose retroactive fines, penalties or sanctions, there can be no assurance they may not seek to do so.
+Any such regulations, if implemented, will cause us to incur additional compliance costs and could have a material adverse effect on our future business operations.